Nautilus Aviation wins Sydney Westpac Life Saver contract

-Cairns-based Nautilus Aviation has won a five-year contract to operate the Southern Region Westpac Life Saver Rescue Helicopter, Australia’s first civilian search and rescue helicopter service, taking over the operation of the Surf Life Saving Australia-owned service.
+Cairns-based Nautilus Aviation has won the contract to operate the Southern Region Westpac Life Saver Rescue Helicopter, Australia’s first civilian search and rescue helicopter service, taking over the operation of the Surf Life Saving Australia-owned service.

-Nautilus has purchased Life Saver’s two BK117B2s, VH-SLA, call sign ‘Life Saver 21’ and VH-SLU ‘Life Saver 22’.
-The company will provide helicopter rescue services from Life Saver’s main base in Sydney at La Parouse, south-east of the CBD, and from Moruya Airport on the far south coast of the state when the contract commences on May 1.
+Nautilus has purchased Life Saver’s two BK117B2s, VH-SLA, call sign ‘Life Saver 21’ and VH-SLU ‘Life Saver 23’.
+The company will provide helicopter rescue services from Life Saver’s main base in Sydney at La Perouse, south-east of the CBD, and from Moruya Airport on the far south coast of the state when the contract commences on May 1.

+It has been awarded an initial one-year contract, with the option of two two-year extensions.

 “The decision to outsource our operations had mixed emotions because we needed to look at better, cheaper and more reliable options whilst at the same time, protecting our staff and guaranteeing our services,” said Westpac Life Saver Helicopter chief executive Stephen Leahy.